-Our observance of Lent began on Ash Wednesday, March 6.
+Our observance of Lent begins on Ash Wednesday, Feb.
+26, 2020.
 Lent is a time of grace, renewal and conversion; a time when we are called by the Gospel to the penitential practices of prayer, reconciliation and almsgiving.
 In addition, we are called by the Church to fasting and abstinence; worship, both personal and in communion with others, and works of mercy.
 Throughout the season of Lent, which lasts approximately 40 days, all of these actions prepare us for the celebration of Holy Week and Easter during which we recall Christ’s passion, death and resurrection.

 In many places, Ash Wednesday Masses are the most well-attended services of the year and it’s not even a holy day of obligation.
 Read “Why Ashes?”, a reflection from Father Larry Rice, for a possible reason why.